Bougainville

 No analysis available

-I searched the public remarks for phrases like "laundry on every floor," "laundry room on each floor," and similar floor-by-floor laundry references.
-The listings only mention in-unit washer/dryer or laundry inside the unit, not community laundry on every floor.
+I searched the public remarks for references like "laundry on every floor," "laundry room on each floor," and similar phrasing.
+The listings only mention in-unit washer/dryer, which does not support community laundry on every floor.

 All 20 listings in the current MLS indicate parking (OPEN/COVERED/GARAGE/ASSIGN/etc.).
 Remarks repeatedly state '1 parking', '2 parking stalls', 'covered parking', 'covered and secured parking stall', and 'parking garage is key card access', showing strong, consistent evidence across many agent remarks rather than a single copy-paste entry.